saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

  user@hostname
 ```

+Copy this key string to [add it to a new instance](/pages/public_cloud/compute/public-cloud-first-steps#create-instance) or to [import it into the OVHcloud Control Panel](/pages/public_cloud/compute/public-cloud-first-steps#import-ssh).

 > [!primary]
 >
 > In a **MacOS** Terminal you can use the commands `pbcopy` and `pbpaste` to handle key strings faster.
 For example, use this command to copy the key from the file `id_rsa.pub` to the clipboard: